 Learn more | Get Norton 360 | Get AVG |

-By viewing the table above, you can see the prices are quite different between Norton 360 and AVG antivirus.
-Norton offers a midway plan for the best value, and we agree with that option.
+By viewing the table above, you can see that the prices are quite different between Norton 360 and AVG antivirus.
+Norton offers a mid-tier plan for the best value, and we agree with that option.
 With Norton 360 Deluxe, you get coverage for three devices with 50 GB of cloud backup.
 The plan also comes with parental controls and the SafeCam feature.
 For $49.99/first yr, we think you get plenty of bang for your buck.
-It comes with a 60-day money-back guarantee, so you have adequate time to kick the tires of this antivirus and be sure it’s right for your needs.
+It comes with a 60-day money-back guarantee, so you have ample time to test this antivirus and ensure it meets your needs.

 AVG antivirus has only two paid options for the antivirus software.
 Users can choose between the AVG Internet Security and the AVG Ultimate subscriptions.
 We chose the Internet Security plan as the best value, but it covers only one device.
 Still, there is no happy medium with this product.
 The next tier covers 10 devices, but it will cost you almost twice as much.
 You have a 30-day money-back guarantee to test the antivirus, but we would like to see more options for users who might need complete protection for more than one device at a cheaper price than the Ultimate plan offers.
 AVG includes the PUA scanner that helps identify unwanted programs, and you get real-time updates, which ensure better security protection to catch the latest malware.